-Every year around this time we start thinking about giving our home, our office and our life a spring clean.
-Applying some professional wardrobe de-cluttering theory and asking whether or not the jacket had an outing in the past 12 months, we ruthlessly bin the old and re-organise the new.
+Every year around this time we think about giving our home, our office, and our life a spring clean.
+Applying some professional wardrobe de-cluttering theory and asking whether the jacket had an outing in the past 12 months, we ruthlessly bin the old and re-organise the new.
 It’s a positive experience similar to the feeling of packing light for a holiday or moving into a new house or office – although some secret hoarding issues may be unearthed.

 So we organise our physical space but what about the brands we manage?
 Day-to-day workload means we have a long urgent to-do list but an even longer must-get-to-it-one-day list.
 Likewise, clients have a similar list.
 When was the last time you as a client looked at everything (I mean everything) your organisation created in the last year and ruthlessly item by item asked some tough questions?

 Did this do what we wanted it to do?
 Do we even know if it did?
 Should we do this again next year?
 Does our work look like 10 different brands or one?
 And so on.
 Many big brands seem to be so busy delivering that little thought has gone into the ordering anymore.
 There seems to be an element of “the usual please” in your local pub or favourite restaurant.
 The question “why are you doing that?” is often met with, “because we always do”.
-Just look at some of the retail, utility and telco work out there.
+Just look at some retail, utility and telco work out there.